5-Star Tools With a Cult Following

-Random fixes around the house and involved DIY projects will never be the same after you purchase these popular tools to get the job done faster and better.
+Simplify random fixes as well as involved DIY projects by picking up these popular tools to get the job done faster and better.

 Black & Decker 20-volt Cordless Drill/Driver

-Reasonably priced, at less than $50, this popular tool’s 11-position clutch provides precise control for drilling into wood, metal and plastic, plus all screwdriving tasks.
-And, it’s lightweight enough (3.4 pounds) for single-handed use.
-This drill/driver has a 4.5 (out of 5 stars) rating , with 5,196 reviews and almost 1,000 questions answered.
+Reasonably priced, at less than $50, this popular tool’s 11-position clutch provides precise control for drilling into wood, metal and plastic.
+Better yet, it easily handles any task that involves driving screws.
+And at 3.4 pounds, you can use it with one hand.
+This drill/driver has a 4.5 (out of 5 stars) rating, with 5,196 reviews and almost 1,000 questions answered.
 It’s safe to say, people love this tool!

-One reviewer says: “This is a compact, lightweight, cordless, drill that is powered by a 20V, rechargeable, battery and one is included, along with a battery charger.
+One reviewer says: “A compact, lightweight, cordless, drill powered by a 20V, rechargeable, battery.
+And one is included, along with a battery charger.
 The batteries snap easily into the base of the drill and if you have other, Black+Decker, 20V tools, the batteries are interchangeable so it makes this drill even more attractive.”

-This power tool combo kit has a 5-star rating on Lowes.com.
-It provides everything you need to get the job done: a 3/8-inch impact wrench, 1/2-inch impact wrench, reciprocating saw, 4.0-Ah battery and 110-watt rapid charger.
+This cordless reciprocating saw has a 5-star rating on Lowes.com.
+It provides everything you need to get the job done: Orbital cutting for speed and versatility and anti-vibration technology for comfort.

 Stanley FatMax Xtreme AntiVibe Rip Claw Nailing Hammer

 This hammer comes in again and again on best-hammer roundups as the top overall choice.
 The anti-vibration design prevents wrist and forearm fatigue when nailing, while the unique grip and handle reduce torque on the wrists and elbows.